benweet/stackedit.js/docs/index.md

 ## Conversion service

-Duly sanitized HTML will be returned as `file.content.html` in the `fileChange` event, so that you can print the formatted output into your page.
+Duly sanitized HTML will be returned as `file.content.html` in the `fileChange` event so that you can print the formatted output into your page.

 > <div class="html"></div>